babar-raza/package-descriptions/aspose.cloud/activestate/Aspose.Cells Cloud SDK for Perl.md

 - Cloud SDK to Read & Process Excel Worksheets.
 - Leverage the Power of Pivot Tables & Ranges.

-## Enhancements in Version 20.2
+## New Features in Version 20.3

-- Automatically refresh authorization Token in SDK.
+- Support to export area or page of sheet to JPEG.
+- Support to add background for workbook.

+For the detailed notes, please visit [Aspose.Cells Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.3+Release+Notes).

 ## Read & Write Spreadsheet Formats